Journal articles

 Abstract

 This paper reports results from a three-player variant of the ultimatum game in which the Proposer can delegate to a third party his decision regarding how to share his endowment with a Responder with a standard veto right.
-However, the Responder cannot verify whether the delegation is effective or the third party merely plays a “scapegoat” role while the decision is made by the Proposer himself.
-In this imperfect information setting, the Proposer can send an unverifiable message declaring his delegation strategy.
-The most interesting strategy is “false delegation”, in which the Proposer makes the decision but claims to have delegated it.
+However, the Responder cannot verify whether the delegation is effective or the third party merely plays a “scapegoat” role, while the decision is made by the Proposer himself.
+In this uncertain attribution setting, the Proposer can send an unverifiable message declaring his delegation strategy.
+One possible strategy is “false delegation”, in which the Proposer makes the decision but claims to have delegated it.
 In our sample, the recourse to false delegation is significant, and a significant number of potential Delegates accept serving in the scapegoat role.
 However, there are many honest Proposers, and 20% of all Delegates will refuse to be the accomplices of a dishonest Proposer.
 Responders tend to more readily accept poor offers in a setup that permits lying about delegation; the acceptance rate of the poor offer is the highest when Delegates can refuse the scapegoat role.